 Note: All transcripts from high schools or colleges attended MUST be OFFICIAL.
-For a transcript to be official, the transcript must be mailed directly to John A. Gupton College from the high school or college attended.
+For a transcript to be official, the transcript must be mailed directly to John A. Gupton College from the high school or college attended or through an official electronic transcript service.
 Applicants with an ACT composite score of less than 18 may receive a provisional status.